carpentries/workshop-template/README.md

 6. Edit `index.html`.
 (Hints are embedded in the file, and full instructions are below.)

 7. [If you installed the dependencies...]
-Check your changes by running `tools/check` inside your repository.
+Check your changes by running `tools/check.py` inside your repository.

 8. [If you installed the dependencies...]
-Preview your changes by running `tools/preview` and looking at `_site/index.html`. (if you s
+Preview your changes by running `tools/preview` and looking at `_site/index.html`.

 9. When it all looks good (or if you didn't install the dependencies for checking and previewing locally), commit your changes and push to the `gh-pages` branch of your repository.